COMBINE-lab/pyroe/README.md

   --write-clean-gtf     A flag indicates whether a clean gtf will be written
                         if encountered invalid records.
 ```

+## Notes on the input gene annotation GTF files
+Pyroe build expanded transcriptome references, the spliced + intronic (*splici*) transcriptome reference and the spliced + unspliced (*spliceu*) transcriptome reference based on a genome build FASTA file and a gene annotation GTF file.

+The input GTF file will be processed before extracting unspliced sequences.
+If pyroe finds invalid records, a `clean_gtf.gtf` file will be generated in the specified output directory.  **Note** : The features extracted in the spliced + unspliced transcriptome will not necessarily be those present in the `clean_gtf.gtf` file — as this command will prefer the input in the user-provided file wherever possible.
+More specifically:
+1. Each non-gene record has to have a valid transcript_id.
+If this is not satisfied, it returns an error.
+Only the records with a valid transcript_id will be written to the clean_gtf.gtf.
+2. For gene_id and gene_name metadata field,
+  - If these two fields are entirely missing in the GTF file, An error will be returned.
+At the same time, in the clean_gtf.gtf, the two fields will be imputed using the transcript_id fields.
+  - If one of these two fields is completely missing, a warning will be generated, and the missing field will be imputed using the other one.
+  - if some records have missing gene_id and/or gene_name, a warning will be printed, and the missing values will be imputed by the following rules: For records miss gene_id or gene_name, impute the missing one using the other one; If both are missing, impute them using transcript_id, which cannot be missing.
+3. If there is no "transcript" or "gene" feature record, a warning will be printed.
+Moreover, those missing records will be imputed using the "exon" feature records: The Start and End site of the gene/transcript will be imputed as the bounds of their corresponding exons.
+4. If the boundaries defined in the transcripts'/genes' feature records do not match those implied by their exons' feature records, report a warning but still use transcripts'/genes' feature records to extract unspliced sequences.
+To be specific, if some but not all transcripts/genes have their corresponding transcripts'/genes' feature records, or the Start and/or End site defined in the transcript/gene feature records do not match the corresponding exons' bounds, then the existing transcripts'/genes' feature records will be used to extract unspliced transcripts.
+At the same time, in the clean_gtf.gtf, all genes/transcripts that appeared in the exon feature records will have their corresponding transcripts'/genes' feature records, in which the boundaries match the corresponding exons' bounds.

 ## Processing alevin-fry quantification result